The name Chabrador comes from the Chow Chow, a common guard dog, and the Labrador Retriever, mostly known as a gun dog.

 Females tend to be a little smaller and less heavy than males but other than that, they share most of the same physical traits as male Chabradors.

-Although Chabradors can get used to life in an apartment, they can only ever satisfy their needs entirely when living in a house with a large backyard.
+Although Chabradors can get used to living in an apartment, they can only ever satisfy their needs entirely when living in a house with a large backyard.

 If they are kept cooped up in a small home for too long, then they can develop an irritable demeanor.